rezafouladian/MacintoshPortable/docs/TestManager.md

 To enter the test manager, you can ground the VIA_TEST line located at pin 7 of the J22 edge connector.
 This must be done at boot before the cursor appears.

+Connect a serial cable to the Modem port on the Portable.

+Baud Rate: 9600
+Parity: None
+Data Bits: 8
+Stop Bits: 2

 Most examples here that involve additional input assume you are running in [*A - ASCII Mode](#a---ascii-mode).

 ### *S - Service Mode